annagarbier/dorkshop_nlp/README.md

 # Natural Language Processing with Python

 ## Summary
-A 2-hour, hands-on introduction to Natural Language Processing (NLP) topics and tools for DT students interested in language and code.
+A 2-hour, hands-on introduction to Natural Language Processing (NLP) topics and tools.
+For beginners who are interested in code and language.
+Some programming familiarity will be helpful, but experience with Python is not required.

-## Who is it for?
-Interest in code and/or language.

-## Tools
+## Tools we'll use
-Set-up
-Python
+* Python
-Nltk library
+* Nltk library
-Jupyter Notebook
+* Jupyter Notebook

 ## Schedule
 | Time | Type | Topic |